Early influences & history

 & Michael Freedman

-Mouni Sadhu (which means 'silent monk') was the pseudonym of Polish-German occultist Mieczyslaw Demetriusz Sudowski (AKA Michael Sadau), who had been in a European Rosicrucian group during the 1920's, studying the Hermetic tradition of Baron Gregory Ottonovich von Mebes.
-Mebes was a University Professor, leading Martinist, and the Russian Grand Master of the 'Kabbalistic Order of the Rosy Cross' and the Hermetic Brotherhood of Light (claiming descent from the Fratres Lucis) headed by Gerard Encausse (AKA Papus) in France.
+Mouni Sadhu ('silent monk') was the pseudonym of Polish-German Catholic occultist Mieczyslaw Demetriusz Sudowski (AKA Michael Sadau), who had been in Polish and German Rosicrucian groups during the 1920's.
+He also studied the Hermetic tradition of Baron Gregory Ottonovich von Mebes (a University Professor, Martinist, and the Russian Grand Master of the 'Kabbalistic Order of the Rosy Cross' and the 'Brotherhood of Light' (Fratres Lucis).

 ABOUT THE CURRENT SENIOR GUARDIAN

-In 2013, he was given a Charter/Temple Warrant by Jean de Cabilis to work the ceremonies and teachings of the Society of Guardians within his own Sanctuary.
-Three years later in 2016 Ciaran was invested as Senior Guardian by Anae S. (Abbess of the Guardians) with the approval and blessing of Dermot C. (Prior and Successor to Michael Freedman)In everyday life the Senior Guardian is a Psychological Therapist, and has also been a University Lecturer.
-Ciaran has a strong interest in Ancient Mythology, Anthropology, World Religions, Psychoanalytic psychotherapy and Jungian Psychology.
+In 2013, he was given a temple charter by Jean de Cabilis and three years later on the 18th of June, 2016 he was invested as Senior Guardian by Anae S. (Abbess) and Dermot C. (Prior of the Order).
+In everyday life the Senior Guardian is a Psychological Therapist, and has also been a University Lecturer.
+He has a strong interest in Ancient Mythology, Anthropology, World Religions, Psychoanalytic Psychotherapy, and Jungian Psychology.

 Paul Sedir (Yvon Le Loup) 1871-1926.
 French Christian Mystic, Martinist, Occultist & Gnostic Bishop of German parentage.